julzaza/wildwitchherbs/_posts/2025-07-07-moon-water-magic.md

 ## Not Just a Pretty Jar in Moonlight

-Forget altars full of colorful crystals for a second. **Moon water isn’t aesthetic—it’s a spell.
+Forget altars full of colorful crystals for a second. **Moon water isn’t aesthetic, it’s a spell.
 A living, moving force**.

 It has roots far older than new age trends, pulsing through old Slavic wells, Andean lakes, Celtic springs, and desert rainwater collected in secret by Bedouin women who knew the moon was more than myth.
 They knew the moon was watching.